coding418/pico-snake/README.md

 ### Classes
 * Game
+	* Manages the main game data and functionality.
+		* Attributes include:
+			* score
-	* Manages the main game data (e.g. score), states (e.g. title screen, playing, game over) and functionality (e.g. intialize level, update game, get input, draw game objects)
+			* game states (e.g. title screen, playing, game over)
+		* Methods include:
+			* initialize level data
+			* update game
+			* get user input
+			* draw game objects

 * Snake
 	* A singly-linked list to represent the Snake.
-Contains:
+		* Attributes include:
-		* data about the Snake (e.g. pointer to "head" SnakeNode, current direction)
+			* pointer to "head" SnakeNode
+			* current direction
+		* Methods include:
+			* push new head node
+			* pop tail node
-		* methods (e.g. push new head node, pop tail node, check if a given co-ordinate is occupied by a SnakeNode, update direction, draw)
+			* check if co-ordinate occupied by a SnakeNode
+			* update direction
+			* draw Snake

 * SnakeNode
 	* Single node in the Snake linked list.
+		* Attributes:
+			* position
+			* direction
-Each node has: a position, a direction, and a pointer to the next node in the list.
+			* pointer to next node in list

 * Food
 	* Represents food for the Snake.
-Each instance has a position and methods to draw the food and reset the position to a random location.
+		* Attribute:
+			* position
+		* Methods:
+			* draw food
-	* The reset_position() method ensures that the new position is not inside the Snake or inside any walls in the level.
+			* reset position to random location (always ensures new position is not inside Snake or walls)

 * Level
-	* Loads level data from a txt file, stores the position of the walls inside each level, draws the walls, and checks if a position is inside the walls.
+	* Represents the game area
+		* Attribute:
+			* array of wall positions
+		* Methods:
+			* load wall positions from txt file
+			* draw walls
+			* check for collisions with walls

+### Level Design
-	* Each level is a 20x11 grid.
+* Each level is a 20x11 grid of cells.
 * Each cell in the grid can contain either a SnakeNode, a piece of Food, a wall, or nothing.
 * Levels are designed through a txt file:
 	* Each line of the file represents a row in the grid.
 	* Each character in a line represents a cell in the grid.
-		* The first 20 characters of each of the first 11 lines represent the level grid (any characters or lines outside of that are ignored).
+* The first 20 characters of each of the first 11 lines represent the level grid
+	* any characters or lines outside of that are ignored
 * A '0' character (i.e. zero) represents a wall, a ' ' character (i.e. space) represents an empty cell in the grid.
 	* Technically, any character other than '0' represents an empty cell since all other characters are currently ignored by the Level class.
 	* It would be relatively simple to add other types of walls or level objects using this system: they would simply be represented by another character.

-### Level Design
-The file level-2.txt contains the following text:
+For example, the file level-2.txt contains the following text:
 <pre>
 00000          00000
 0                  0